Moonbase59/makethumbsf6/README.md

 ## Installation/Update of ImageMagick/Exiftool

+### Ubuntu, Linux Mint

 * [Installing ImageMagick and Exiftool for Ubuntu 14.04/16.04 and Linux Mint 17.x/18.x](docs/install-imagemagick-exiftool.md)

 * [ImageMagick update for Ubuntu 14.04/16.04 and Linux Mint 17.x/18.x](docs/imagemagick-update.md)

+### RedHat/CentOS

+* There will most probably be RPMs in your system’s repositories.
+Alternatively, follow the installation instructions on [ImageMagick’s](https://www.imagemagick.org/script/binary-releases.php) and [Exiftool’s](http://www.sno.phy.queensu.ca/~phil/exiftool/) homepages.

+### Other Linuxes

+* First, try to verify if both tools are installed by doing a `identify -version` for _ImageMagick_ and `exiftool -ver` for _exiftool_ in a terminal window.

+* If they are not, try to locate them in your repositories, using the appropriate package or software manager.
+Preferably install from there.

+* If all else fails, follow the installation instructions on [ImageMagick’s](https://www.imagemagick.org/script/binary-releases.php) and [Exiftool’s](http://www.sno.phy.queensu.ca/~phil/exiftool/) homepages.

+### FreeBSD

+* The good news: _Yes,_ I’ve seen it working on FreeBSD.

+* The bad news: Since _bash_ is neither the default shell nor even included in the default FreeBSD installation, you’ll have to install _bash_ + _ImageMagick_ + _exiftool_ + _makethumbsf6_.
+Then `chsh` to bash and use it.

+* It might still be worth the effort.
+Thanks for considering.

+### Mac OS X

+* Follow the installation instructions on [ImageMagick’s](https://www.imagemagick.org/script/binary-releases.php) and [Exiftool’s](http://www.sno.phy.queensu.ca/~phil/exiftool/) homepages.

+# Windows

+* A _bash script_ like _makethumbsf6_ will not work on the Windows command line, sorry for that.
+I invite you to study the code nevertheless—maybe it’s _you_ who comes up with a Windows equivalent?

+* You might still want to get _ImageMagick_ and _exiftool_.
+Follow the installation instructions on [ImageMagick’s](https://www.imagemagick.org/script/binary-releases.php) and [Exiftool’s](http://www.sno.phy.queensu.ca/~phil/exiftool/) homepages.